nanvel/blog/2015/12/swift-notes.md

 ### Class

-Unlike other origramming languages, Swift does not required you to create separate interface and implementation files for custom classes and structures.
+Unlike other programming languages, Swift does not required you to create separate interface and implementation files for custom classes and structures.

 ```bash
   1> class Point {